What to Expect: Tools & Tips for Families

 "What to Expect?"
 Toolkit

-Having a PET or an MRI scan is a daunting experience for anyone.
-As brain imaging becomes more commonplace for people with Down syndrome, families may struggle with preparing their loved one for a scan visit.
+Having a brain scan or a lumbar puncture can be a daunting experience for anyone.
+As brain imaging becomes more commonplace for people with Down syndrome, families may struggle with preparing their loved one for a procedure.
 LuMind IDSC has developed a series of multi-media tools families can use to get ready for these important medical procedures.

 The “What to Expect” video series is designed to help people with Down syndrome to experience medical and/or research procedures.
 These step-by-step videos provide an in-depth overview of the process with the goal of alleviating anxiety of the unknown and making the experience as smooth as possible.